CancerQ/YZHookHandler/README.md

 2. Run `pod install` or `pod update`.
 3. Import \<YZHookHandler/YZHookHandler.h\>.

-### Carthage

-1. Add `github "CancerQ/YZHookHandler"` to your Cartfile.
-2. Run `carthage update --platform ios` and add the framework to your project.
-3. Import \<YZHookHandler/YZHookHandler.h\>.

 ### Manually

 1. Download all the files in the `YZHookHandler` subdirectory.